NishikiChisato/DigitalGarden/English Grammar in Use/Present perfect continuous.md

 - Where have you been?
 I've been looking for you.

 ![[Present perfect continuous_1|1000|center]]
-^semantic-recently-stopped
+^meaning-recently-stopped

 With **how long, for... and since...**, we can use present perfect continuous for the activity that is still happening or has just stopped.
-In this semantic, continuous can be interpret how long.
+In this meaning, continuous can be interpret how long.

 Compared to the former, this usage supports the activity that is still happening:
 - It began raining two hours ago and it's still raining.
 How long has it been raining?
 It's been raining for two hours.